-- Your Email to me and the course TA: You may email us at any time.
+- Your Email to me: You may email me at any time.
 Use your USF OUTLOOK email address only!
-DO NOT USE CANVAS Messages to contact us. - Our Email/Responses to Students: - We read and respond to email Monday through Friday from approximately 9am to 5pm. - Students can expect a response within 48 hours on weekdays. - Students should not expect responses to emails on weekends.
-However, there are times we contact students on weekends when we are grading. - If more than 2 business days transpire and you have not heard from one of us - email us again (something may have happened that your email as not received).
+DO NOT USE CANVAS Messages to contact me/us. - Our Email/Responses to Students: - I do not monitor my email 24 hours a day - I read and respond to email Monday through Friday from approximately 9am to 5pm. - I endeavor to respond to email within 2 to 3 business days.
+However, I prioritize responses by content. - Students should not expect responses to emails on weekends.
+There are times when I contact students on weekends when grading. - If more than 3 business days transpire and you have not heard from one of us - email us again (something may have happened that your email as not received).

 Students should read/review assignments well in advance of the due date so that any questions sent through email is received in time for us to reply before the assignment due date.
-Procrastination on your part does not constitute an emergency on our part.
+Procrastination on your part does not constitute an emergency on my/our part.

 - Composing email to your professors: All email should be professionally composed, which means: - 1.
 A greeting (ex.
 Dear Dr. Kochman or Hello Professor Kochman) - a.
-DO NOT ASSUME YOUR PROFESSORS ARE MARRIED ADDRESS ALL PROFESSORS AS DR. SMITH OR PROFESSOR SMITH NOT AS MRS. OR MR. - b.
+DO NOT ASSUME YOUR PROFESSORS/TAS ARE MARRIED ADDRESS ALL PROFESSORS AS DR. SMITH OR PROFESSOR SMITH NOT AS MRS. OR MR. - b.
 Address your course TA as Mr. or Ms. Unless the TA tells you to use their first name - 2.
 Place the course prefix and number in the subject and topic of your email - a. ex.
 HUM1020 Module 4 Discussion clarification or HUM1020 Documentation for Late Work - 3.
 Your full name (first and last) in closing.